mehdigh125/PyDeploy/Assignment-05/README.md

 2) POST API: https://ghaffari.liara.run/items

-    This url with a body contains data, will insert new recor.
+    This url with a body contains data, will insert new record.

     body could contains: title, description, time, status.